 INDICATION

-DAXXIFY® (daxibotulinumtoxinA-lanm) injection is an acetylcholine release
+DAXXIFY® (daxibotulinumtoxinA-lanm) injection is an acetylcholine release inhibitor

-improvement in the appearance of moderate to severe glabellar lines
+appearance of moderate to severe glabellar lines associated with corrugator and/or

-associated with corrugator and/or procerus muscle activity in adult
+procerus muscle activity in adult patients.

 WARNING: DISTANT SPREAD OF TOXIN EFFECT

-The effects of DAXXIFY® and all botulinum toxin products may spread from
+The effects of DAXXIFY® and all botulinum toxin products may spread from the

 IMPORTANT SAFETY INFORMATION